harbour/core/contrib/gtwvw/doc/intro.en.md

 # Introduction

 Thanks to: All developers of Harbour.
 Budyanto Dj., the author of GTWVW. xHarbour Newsgroup.
-Forum Clipper on line, a Brazilian forum to discuss Clipper and Harbour with a lot of great people, ready to help and share knowledge.
+Forum Cl*pper on line, a Brazilian forum to discuss Cl*pper and Harbour with a lot of great people, ready to help and share knowledge.
 This is a working in progress.
 If you find an error or an incorrect concept, please send an email to angeiras@gmail.com or angeiras@yahoo.com, with the correct information.
 By the way, this is not